abhishek-choudharys/FUS-E/README.md

 - If you want to query on largeText.txt, just run <a href="https://github.com/abhishek-choudharys/FUS-E/blob/main/test_keyword.exe">**_``` test_keyword.exe ```_**</a>.
 Enter the query and see the results.
 - _(Optional)_ If you want to select your own input file, just run <a href="https://github.com/abhishek-choudharys/FUS-E/blob/main/test_customFile.exe">**_``` test_customFile.exe ```_**</a>.
 Enter the address of the .txt file and then the search query.

 Easy Peasy Fuzzy Search.
-Show some love and ⭐ the repository.
+Show some love and drop a ⭐.

 ---
 ## Method #2: The i-want-to-see-the-code way.